PrefectHQ/prefect/docs/tutorial/workers.md

 </div>

 !!! danger "Common Pitfall"
-    - Store and run your deploy scripts at the **root of your repo**, otherwise the built Docker file may be missing files that it needs to execute!
+    - Store and run your deploy scripts at the **root of your repo**, otherwise the built Docker file may be missing files that it needs to execute.

-!!! tip "Did you know?"
+!!! tip "Multiple deployments"
     A Prefect flow can have more than one deployment.
-    This pattern can be useful if you want your flow to run in different execution environments.
+    This pattern is useful for a flow to run in different execution environments.

-## Next steps
+## Learn more

-- Go deeper with deployments and learn about configuring deployments in YAML with [`prefect.yaml`](/guides/prefect-deploy/).
+- Learn how to configure deployments in YAML with [`prefect.yaml`](/guides/prefect-deploy/).
-- [Concepts](/concepts/) contain deep dives into Prefect components.
+- [Concepts](/concepts/) contain deep dives into Prefect components
 - [Guides](/guides/) provide step-by-step recipes for common Prefect operations including:
   - [Deploying flows on Kubernetes](/guides/deployment/kubernetes/)
   - [Deploying flows in Docker](/guides/deployment/docker/)
   - [Deploying flows on serverless infrastructure](/guides/deployment/serverless-workers/)
   - [Daemonizing workers](/guides/deployment/daemonize/)

-Happy building!